Hazel (comics): Publication history

 Hazel ran weekly in The Saturday Evening Post until the magazine ceased publication in 1969, after which the cartoon was picked up for daily newspaper syndication by King Features Syndicate, starting on June 16, 1969.
-Key continued to draw Hazel until his retirement in 1993.

-Ted Key died in May 2008.
+Key continued to draw Hazel until his retirement in 1993; he died in May 2008.

 In 2008, King Features was reprinting Hazel panels in more than 50 newspapers.